MaximilianHeidenreich/PingBack/README.md

 ## About The Project

 PingBack tries to be a relatively unbiased yet powerful application for you to aggregate, filter and monitor events from any source.
-It is built on top of the wonderful [Deta](https://deta.space) platform, meaning that all of your data is owned by you.
+It is built on top of the wonderful [Deta](https://deta.space) platform, meaning that all of your data is owned by you and it is *100% free*. <small>(Finally, no more monthly fees you have to worry about).</small>

 ### Use-Cases